js073/rubbish_robot_project/README.md

 # README

+## Running the code
+1. Clone this repo into the `catkin_ws/src/`.
+2. You may need to make sure that some files have executable priveledges on your system.
+Inside the `rubbish_robot_project` directory run `chmod +x -R .` to make all files executable.
+3. Running the main package can be done using `roslaunch rubbish_robot_project main.launch`,

+### Required Packages
+1. Rosbridge is required for the web interface, please install using this command: `sudo apt-get install ros-noetic-rosbridge-suite`.

 ## Automatic SLAM
 1. Make sure you run `catkin_make` in your catkin workspace.
 2. The current implementation of this uses the meeting.world map.